sovity/edc-ce/extensions/sovity-edc-extensions-package/README.md

   </p>
 </div>

-## About this component
+## About this Extension Package

-Java API Client Library to be imported and used in Use Case Applications.
+This extension packages common sovity EDC Extensions between all Community Editions and Enterprise Editions.

+See [build.gradle.kts](build.gradle.kts) for the list of contained extensions.

-## Why does this component exist?
+## Why does this extension exist?

-Use Case Applications will otherwise have to use the Data Management API.
-By offering a Java Client we can not only offer comfortable use of the EDC but also provide our own simplified workflows and additional functionalities seamlessly.
+This extensions allows us to e.g. add a new policy and have it rolled out across all Community Editions and Enterprise Editions with minimal effort.

 ## License